Apply Image lets you composite images together on the same layer and use a number of expressions for advanced channel blending.

 (Optional) Uncheck Scale Horizontal To Fit to retain the imported images native width.
 When checked, the image is stretched/shrunk to the main image.
 Uncheck Scale Vertical To Fit to retain native height.

 To use channel expressions:

 With the Apply Image dialog open, either load an image or choose Use Current Layer As Source to blend the image with itself.

 Check the Equations option in order to enable channel blending.

-Choose a colour space to blend in with the Equation Colour Space dropdown.
+Choose a color space to blend in with the Equation Color Space dropdown.

 Now use the available expressions to blend channel information.
 Some expressions include: